USEPA/CMAQ/CCTM/src/MECHS/mechanism_information/cb6mp_ae7_aq/cb6mp_ae7_aq_species_table.md

 |  XYLENE            |  O-,M-, and P-xylene isomers     | 106.20  |  L  |

 1. The Unit Risk Exposure respresents excess lifetime risk of cancer from continuous exposure to an agent at an air concentration of 1 µg/m<sup>3</sup>.
-Interp the URE asth if a URE of 1.5 x 10<sup>-6</sup>, produces 1.5 excess tumors to develop per 1,000,000 people when they are exposed daily to 1 µg/m<sup>3</sup> over a lifetime.
+Interpret the URE as if an URE of 1.5 x 10<sup>-6</sup>, produces 1.5 excess tumors to develop per 1,000,000 people when they are exposed daily to 1 µg/m<sup>3</sup> over a lifetime.
-UREs are considered a plausible upper limit to the true value.
-(Note that URE is usually not a statistical confidence limit.
-The true limit is likely to be less, but could be greater.)
+ Note that URE is usually not a statistical confidence limit and is considered a plausible upper limit to the true value.
+The true limit is likely to be less, but could be greater.